leilahojat/leilahojat/content/event/IDWeek22_PABSI.md

 ---
-title: Impact of COVID-19 on Mortality Associated with Pseudomonas aeruginosa Bloodstream Infection in the Veterans Health Administration System
+title: 'Impact of COVID-19 on Mortality Associated with Pseudomonas aeruginosa Bloodstream Infection in the Veterans Health Administration System'

 event: IDWeek October 2022